Work of the Assembly

 Legal Services

 The Legal Services Office supports the Director of Legal, Governance and Research Services, who is Counsel to the Speaker.
-The Office provides legal advice directly to the Clerk, the Speaker and his/her deputies, the Assembly Commission, committees, and the Secretariat on a broad range of issues, including:
+The Office provides legal advice directly to the Clerk, the Speaker and his/her deputies, the Assembly Commission, committees, and the Assembly Commission staff on a broad range of issues, including:

 Examiner of Statutory Rules